By using this site, you agree to the Privacy Policy and Terms of Use.

 Which type of air pollution causes the most aging damage?

-Fine particulate matter under 2.5 microns (PM2.5) showed the strongest effects on biological aging and mediated the highest percentage of pollution-related mortality risk.
-These tiny particles can penetrate deep into lung tissue and enter the bloodstream.
+Fine particulate matter under 2.5 microns (PM2.5) showed strong effects on biological aging and mediated the highest percentage of pollution-related mortality risk in the study.
+These particles can penetrate deep into lung tissue.

 Can the aging effects of air pollution be reversed?

-As urban populations continue growing worldwide, this research underscores the urgent need for stricter air quality regulations and targeted interventions in high-pollution areas.
-The study’s methodology also opens new avenues for using biological age markers to assess environmental health risks in real-time, potentially revolutionizing how we monitor and respond to pollution-related health threats.
+As urban populations continue growing worldwide, this research underscores the need for air quality regulations and targeted interventions in high-pollution areas.
+The study’s methodology also opens avenues for using biological age markers to assess environmental health risks.

 Source: A 39-year longitudinal study just published in Mechanisms of Ageing and Development